c3lestin/IOC-cyberwar-europe-What-to-watch-for/README.md

 # Europe Cyberwar: IoCs to watch for.
-The tension about the current war between Russia and Ukraine unfortunately is also affecting the IT Security World.
-This Github page is being updated constantly with the IoCs (Indicator of Compromises) as they are being surfaced.
+This Github page is being updated constantly with new IoCs (Indicator of Compromises) as they are being surfaced.

 <p>This is purely informative.</p>